hudmol/aspace_rms/README.md

       resource:          {ref: the same resource as the parent}
       external_ids:      [{source: container_management_rms_source, external_id: *FILN*}]
       rms_import_batch:  today as YYYY-MM-DD

+If there is no Box corresponding to *BOXN*, then the entire import will be aborted To allow partial imports, set the following in config.rb:

+      AppConfig[:records_management_import_permit_partial] = true

+This will cause the row to be skipped, but allow the import to continue.

 ### External IDs are editable